What is the Cabinet?

 - Hannah O'Neill - Cabinet Member for Health and Wellbeing

-- Robert Middleton - Cabinet Member for Resources and Innovation
+- Robert Middleton - Cabinet Member for Resources

 - Emily Darlington - Cabinet Member for Public Realm